Dimmer: Solid-state dimmer

 In the electrical schematic shown, a typical light dimmer based on a silicon-controlled rectifier (SCR) dims the light through phase-angle control.
 This unit is wired in series with the load.
 Diodes (D2, D3, D4 and D5) form a bridge, which generates pulsed DC.
 R1 and C1 form a circuit with a time constant.
 As the voltage increases from zero (at the start of every halfwave) C1 charges up.
 When C1 is able to make Zener diode D6 conduct and inject current into the SCR, the SCR fires.
 When the SCR conducts, D1 discharges C1 through the SCR.
 The SCR shuts off when the current falls to zero and the supply voltage drops at the end of the half cycle, ready for the circuit to start work on the next half cycle.
 This circuit is called a leading-edge dimmer or forward phase dimming.

 Waveform of the output voltage of a thyristor dimmer set for 60 volts RMS output, with 120 V input.
 The red trace shows the output device switching on about 5.5 ms after the input (blue) voltage crosses zero.
 Switching the thyristor on earlier in each half cycle gives a higher output voltage and brighter lights.

 Dimmers based on insulated-gate bipolar transistors (IGBTs) do away with most of the noise present in TRIACs by chopping off the falling side of the sine wave.
 These circuits are called trailing-edge dimmers or reverse phase dimming.

 An even newer, but still expensive technology is sine-wave dimming, which is implemented as a high-power switched-mode power supply followed by a filter.

+mVolt

+Multi-Volt or mVolt lamps can operate seamlessly at multiple voltages, typically ranging from 120 Volts to 277 Volts.
+Multi-Volt lamps produce the same amount of light regardless of supply Voltage.
+Dimming is accomplished by a separate 0-10 V lighting control dimming signal.